 - With blender running on low, slowly and carefully pour hot coconut milk into blender.
 Blend until chocolate is completely melted, and the mixture is smooth and thick.

-- Pour into serving cups and refrigerate until set, about 2 hours.
+- Pour into serving cups or ramekins and refrigerate until set, about 2 hours.
 Garnish with raspberries.

 Medeja